anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Introduction

 In this context, a key quantity to investigate is the trilinear Higgs coupling \lamhhh.
 This coupling determines the shape of the Higgs potential away from the electroweak (EW) minimum and in turn controls the nature and strength of the EW phase transition (EWPT).
-For instance, a strong first-order EWPT, which is a requirement~\cite{Sakharov:1967dj} for the scenario of EW baryogenesis~\cite{Kuzmin:1985mm,Cohen:1993nk}, is typically associated with a sizeable deviation of \lamhhh from its SM prediction~\cite{Grojean:2004xa,Kanemura:2004ch}.
+For instance, a strong first-order EWPT, which is a requirement~\cite{Sakharov:1967dj} for the scenario of EW baryogenesis~\cite{Kuzmin:1985mm,Cohen:1993nk}, is typically associated with a sizeable deviation of \lamhhh from its SM prediction, as was discussed first in Refs.~\cite{Grojean:2004xa,Kanemura:2004ch} (see also Ref.~\cite{Basler:2017uxn} for a more recent example).
 Even beyond its crucial role in the context of the EWPT, \lamhhh provides a unique opportunity to find signs of BSM physics arising from extended Higgs sectors.
 In particular, the loop contributions in models with additional scalars can cause the trilinear Higgs coupling to deviate by up to several hundred percent from its prediction in the SM if there is a substantial mass splitting between the BSM mass scales.
 This was found first at the one-loop level for the case of a Two-Higgs-Doublet Model (THDM) in \ccite{Kanemura:2002vm,Kanemura:2004mg} but is now known to occur for a wide range of BSM models.
 The genuine physical nature of these effects was confirmed in \ccite{Braathen:2019pxr,Braathen:2019zoh}, where next-to-leading order (NLO), \ie\ two-loop, corrections to those large one-loop effects were investigated and found to obey the expected perturbative behaviour.
 Unlike what is the case for most couplings of the SM-like Higgs boson at 125~GeV, large deviations in \lamhhh are possible even in scenarios where all its couplings are very close to the SM values at tree level, such as in aligned scenarios~\cite{Gunion:2002zf}.
-Meanwhile, it has recently been shown in \ccite{Bahl:2022jnx} that the experimental limits (discussed in further detail below) have become sufficiently strong to probe these potentially large loop effects, and thus the comparison of the predictions for \lamhhh with the latest experimental bounds constitutes a powerful new method for constraining the parameter space of BSM theories.
+Meanwhile, it has recently been shown in \ccite{Bahl:2022jnx} that the experimental limits (discussed in further detail below) have become sufficiently strong to probe these potentially large loop effects, and thus the comparison of the predictions for \lamhhh with the latest experimental bounds constitutes a powerful new method for constraining the parameter space of BSM theories (probes of BSM parameter space using the di-Higgs production cross-section directly have also been discussed in $e.g.$ Ref.~\cite{Abouabid:2021yvw}).
 In this context it is important to keep in mind that \lamhhh cannot be directly measured experimentally.
 The crucial experimental quantity where \lamhhh enters at leading order is the process of Higgs pair production.
 The computation of the trilinear Higgs coupling \lamhhh constitutes a necessary intermediate result for the prediction of di-Higgs boson production.
 In fact, for the case where \lamhhh receives large loop corrections, the additional contributions to the di-Higgs production process may be of sub-leading order~\cite{Bahl:2022jnx}.
 More generally, computations of trilinear Higgs couplings are also important for investigating decays of BSM Higgs bosons and BSM decays of the SM-like Higgs boson.

 The present experimental information on the trilinear Higgs coupling \lamhhh is by far not as precise as what has been achieved for other couplings of the Higgs boson~\cite{ATLAS:2022vkf,CMS:2022dwd}.
 Indeed, the current best limits on \lamhhh\ were obtained by the ATLAS collaboration using a combination of data from searches for (non-resonant) di-Higgs production and from the experimental results for single-Higgs production processes; they bound the ratio $\kappa_\lambda$, defined as